College Factual by our College Data Analytics Team

 Washington, District of Columbia

 You’ll be in good company if you decide to attend Georgetown University.
 It ranked #4 on our 2023 Schools for a Master’s Highly Focused on International Relations Major in the Middle Atlantic Region list.
-Georgetown University is located in Washington, District of Columbia and, has a large student population.
-In 2020-2021, this school awarded 283 masters’s international relations degrees to qualified students.
+Washington, District of Columbia is the setting for this large institution of higher learning.
+The private not-for-profit school handed out masters’s international relations degrees to 294 students in 2021-2022.

 5